wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 intended outcomes of using this approach is to promote good software engineering practices.
 By developing a small series of applications, the idea is that you can theoretically drop an existing application into a different Django project and have it working with minimal effort.
-Why reinvent the wheel if it's already there?
-[1]

 A Django application exists to perform a particular task.
 You need to create specific applications that are responsible for providing your site with particular kinds of functionality.
 For example, we could imagine that a project might consist of several applications including a polling app, a registration app, and a specific content related app.
 In another project, we may wish to re-use the polling and registration apps, and so can include them in other projects.
-We will talk about this later, for now we are going to create the application for the *Rango* app.
+We will talk about this later.
+For now we are going to create the application for the *Rango* app.

 To do this, from within your Django project directory (e.g. `<workspace>/tango_with_django_project`), run the following command.

+{lang="text",linenos=off}

     $ python manage.py startapp rango